This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-It is a very beautiful and serene occasion as thousands of these small candle lit boats float gently out onto the water and fire lanterns light up the whole of the night sky.
+It is a very beautiful and serene occasion that happens in November as thousands of these small candle lit boats float gently out onto the water and fire lanterns light up the whole of the night sky.

 Plus, in the Low Season, Maya Bay can only be accessed via the back entrance due to the heavy tides and this only adds to the adventure.
 The boat takes you into a small lagoon where you transfer to a canoe and paddle over to a spider web rope net attached to the side of a small rock face.

 After that, you walk through a small jungle to arrive on the beach in much the same way the characters did in the movie.
 This way, you get to experience the same impact of this beautiful bay with its’ towering limestone cliffs as they did in the film.

 14. Take a Boat Tour of Phang Nga Bay

 Surrounding the north and eastern coast of Phuket, is a magical place of such breathtaking natural beauty that James Bond Villain Scaramanga opted to build his secret hideout amongst the limestone outcrops and tiny islands, in the classic film The Man With The Golden Gun.